-- (c) In the alternative, the movant and the party opposing the motion shall jointly file a stipulation signed by the parties setting forth a statement of the stipulated facts if the parties agree there is no genuine issue of any material fact.
-As to any stipulated facts, the parties so stipulating may state that their stipulations are entered into only for the purposes of the motion for summary judgment and are not intended to be otherwise binding. - (d) Notwithstanding the provisions of Rule 7.2 (c), (d), and (f), Local Rules of Civil Procedure, the opposing party shall, unless otherwise ordered by the Court, have thirty (30) days after service within which to serve and file a responsive memorandum in opposition; the moving party, unless otherwise ordered by the Court, shall have fifteen (15) days after service of the responsive memorandum to file a reply memorandum.
-If oral argument is scheduled pursuant to Rule 7.2(f), Local Rules of Civil Procedure, the time of hearing shall be set so as to give each party sufficient time to comply with these Local Rules and to allow the Court at least fourteen (14) days additional time prior to the hearing. - (e) Memoranda of law filed in support of or in opposition to a motion for summary judgment, including reply memoranda, shall include citations to the specific paragraph in the statement of facts that supports factual assertions made in the memoranda.
+- (c) Alternative Procedure.
+As an alternative to filing a statement of facts and controverting statement of facts, the movant and the party opposing the motion may jointly file a stipulation signed by the parties setting forth a statement of the stipulated facts if the parties agree there is no genuine issue of any material fact.
+As to any stipulated facts, the parties so stipulating may state that their stipulations are entered into only for the purposes of the motion for summary judgment and are not intended to be otherwise binding. - (d) Deadline for Responsive and Reply Memoranda. - Notwithstanding the provisions of Rule 7.2 (c), (d), and (f), Local Rules of Civil Procedure, the opposing party may, unless otherwise ordered by the Court, have thirty (30) days after service within which to serve and file a responsive memorandum in opposition; the moving party, unless otherwise ordered by the Court, may have fifteen (15) days after service of the responsive memorandum within which to serve and file a reply memorandum.
+If oral argument is scheduled pursuant to Rule 7.2(f), Local Rules of Civil Procedure, the time of hearing must be set so as to give each party sufficient time to comply with these Local Rules and to allow the Court at least fourteen (14) days additional time prior to the hearing. - (e) Citations in Memoranda.
+Memoranda of law filed in support of or in opposition to a motion for summary judgment, including reply memoranda, must include citations to the specific paragraph in the statement of facts that supports assertions made in the memoranda regarding any material fact on which the party relies in support of or in opposition to the motion. - (f) Supporting Documents.
+A document referenced in the separate statement of facts or the controverting statement of facts does not need to be submitted in its entirety.
+Instead, an excerpt of the document may be submitted that includes the pages providing the evidentiary support for which the document is referenced.